Homogenization of elasto-plastic evolutions driven by the flow of dislocations: Dislocations and slip trajectories

 In all of the following, the initial configuration of the crystal specimen itself is represented by a bounded and connected Lipschitz domain $\Omega \subset \R^3$.
 The crystal itself is treated as a continuum, so that the individual crystal atoms are not resolved (see~\cite{HudsonRindler22} for more details on this approach).
 While the shape of the specimen evolves, we here choose a Lagrangian viewpoint and describe all motion relative to this initial configuration; this is chiefly for technical reasons since function spaces on moving domains are cumbersome.

 We denote the finite set of \term{Burgers vectors} as

-In the approximate problems the dislocations are \emph{discrete}, that is, they consist of individual lines, whereas in the homogenized situation we need to deal with general divergence-free measures, which are also identified with the more geometric notion of boundaryless normal currents.
+\fil{In the discrete problems the dislocations consist of individual lines,} whereas in the homogenized situation we need to deal with general divergence-free measures, which are also identified with the more geometric notion of boundaryless normal currents.
 General \term{(field) dislocation systems} are therefore elements of the set

 The discrete fields will be taken from the set

 for some $\eps > 0$.
 The additional conditions in these definitions are due to the sign symmetry of $\Bcal$ and the requirement that dislocation lines are always closed within a specimen.
 In fact, we consider these lines to be \emph{globally closed} here; this is no substantive restriction as per~\cite[Remark~4.5]{Rindler21b?}.
 In comparison, the work~\cite{Rindler21b?} used exclusively the space $\Disl(\cl\Omega) = \Disl_1(\cl\Omega)$.